kudelskisecurity/oramfs/README.md

 [![Rust 1.49+](https://img.shields.io/badge/Rust-1.49+-green.svg)](https://blog.rust-lang.org/2020/12/31/Rust-1.49.0.html) [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

+Oramfs provides a fully encrypted and optionally authenticated Oblivious RAM filesystem.
+Not only does it protect your data, but it also prevents remote attackers from observing data access patterns.

 `oramfs` features:

-* ORAM - encrypt files and hide read/write access patterns from remote storage
+* ORAM - encrypt files and hide read/write access patterns from remote storage.
+Enhanced privacy!
-* Resizable ORAM - extend your ORAM when required!
+* Resizable ORAM - extend your ORAM when more space is required!
 * **Cloud storage agnostic** - synchronize your files to any remote server that can be mounted as a local directory
 * **Filesystem agnostic** - ext4 is used by default.
-Manual mode let you use the filesystem you like.
+Manual mode lets you use the filesystem you like.
 * Supports **multiple encryption ciphers** - ChaCha8, AES-CTR, AES-GCM
 * Supports **multiple ORAM schemes** - [Path ORAM](https://eprint.iacr.org/2013/280.pdf), etc.
 * Written in **Rust** - Avoids memory safety issues, great performance